criteo/privacy/lab/BINOCULARS/README.md

 ## Regarding conversion attribution

 Conversion attribution to clicks is not covered by all the previous logs.
 This is due to the fact that the trusted third-party server does not have access to conversion events.
 Conversion attribution can be done in BINOCULARS in two ways:
 - Link decoration: a click id is added as a decoration to the link, enabling the advertiser to link a subsequent conversion (if any) to the click.
-Only a click id should be allowed for link decoration, otherwise the k-anonymity of the granular report could be compromised (eg decorating the link with all features asked in  advertiser k-anonymous granular report might reveal hidden features of this particular display).
+Note that only a click id is needed to attribute the conversion.
 - Attribution done in browser: similar to [PCM](https://github.com/privacycg/private-click-measurement) or the [lift measurement](#lift-measurement) proposal of this document.
 The browser would keep a trace of all clicks and conversion, and do attribution.
 Reporting happens with some random delay after the sale to prevent timing attacks.

 An industry-wide consensus has yet to form to decide which of the two solutions is an acceptable trade-off betweeen usability for all parties, user privacy and implicit consent.